-The Kernel Developer’s Guide describes how to create a Kernel Application: a Standalone Application that can be extended (statically or dynamically) to run and control the execution of new applications called Sandboxed Applications).
+The Kernel Developer’s Guide describes how to create a Kernel Application.
+A Kernel Application is a Standalone Application that can be extended (statically or dynamically) to install, run, and control the execution of new applications called Sandboxed Applications.

-The intended audience of this document are java developers and system architects who plan to design and build their own firmware.
+The intended audience of this document are Java developers and system architects who plan to design and build their own Kernel.

 Here is a non-exhaustive list of the activities to be done by Kernel Developers:

 - Defining the set of APIs that will be exposed to Applications, optionally by maintaining a custom Runtime Environment

 - Managing lifecycles of applications (deciding when to install, start, stop and uninstall them)